ReallTeam/reall-cli/README.md

     reall hd -j MyFirstReallHadoop

 # Create your first (medium size) Reall Hadoop Job
-Just go ahead and practice something a little big bigger, this time we will use the `input/purchases.txt` which is `202Mb` file:
+Just go ahead and practice something bigger, this time we will use the `input/purchases.txt` which is a `202Mb` file:

     # Creating a Reall Hadoop Job:
     #